Pierre André de Suffren: Battle of Providien

 Suffren returned to Pondichéry, where he arrived on 19 February 1782 and learned that the British squadron was heading for Trincomalee.
 After consulting Hyder Ali, he decided not to land his troops in Pondichéry, and rather to head for Porto Nove, where he arrived on 23 February.
 Hyder Ali despatched André Piveron de Morlat, the French ambassador, to act as an intermediary between Suffren and himself, along with two of his officiers.
 Suffren negotiated an agreement that French troops would retain their own command; that a 4,000-man cavalry and 6,000-man infantry force would reinforce them; and that they be paid 24 Lakh rupee a year.
 Suffren landed his troops at Porto Nove, and departed on 23 March to search for the British fleet.

 On 10 April, the two fleets came into view, and they spent two days in manoeuvres, trying to gain an advantage on the other.
 In the morning, Fine captured a British courier and managed to retrieve the dispatches that her captain had thrown overboard, revealing British plans to expel the Dutch from Ceylon.
 On 12, the Battle of Providien broke out, leaving both squadrons damaged.
 Suffren retreated to the safety of the Dutch forts of Batacalo to repair, and tend to those members of his crews who were wounded or suffered from scurvy.

 Battle of Negapatam

 On 3 June 1782, Suffren departed Batacalo and sailed to Cuddalore, where he received letters from Hyder Ali requesting that he lay siege to Nagapattinam.
-The French troops reembarked on their transports, when Bellone, which had been left to patrol, came with news that Hughes' squadron was at Nagapattinam.
+The French troops reembarked on their transports, when Bellone, which had been left to patrol, came with news that Hughes's squadron was at Nagapattinam.
 Suffren ordered an immediate departure and found the British ships anchored when he arrived on 6 July 1782.
 Before the battle, Suffren despatched Pourvoyeuse to Malacca, Résolution to Manila, and Fortitude and Yarmouth to Isle de France, to purchase spare spars, food and ammunition to resupply his fleet.
 He furthermore kept Sylphide and Diligent handy to bring news of the outcome of the battle to Isle de France.